 The crew briefly meets at the 10-yard line with the Game Clock Operator to discuss any last-minute matters.
-The Game Clock Operator shadows the down box on the press box side of the field and holds his position until the ball has been snapped on the succeeding down.
+The Game Clock Operator will shadow the down box on the Line Judge's side of the field and will hold his position until the ball has been snapped on the succeeding down.

-Beginning with the third overtime, if a team scores a touchdown, it must attempt a two-point try.
+Beginning with the third overtime, if a team scores a touchdown, it must attempt a twopoint try.